niel-lambrechts/nfit/doc/nfit-profile.md

 - **Current - ENT:** Current entitlement from the optional VM configuration CSV.
 - **NFIT - ENT, NETT, NETT%:** Columns containing dynamic Excel formulas for use in a planning spreadsheet, facilitating comparison between current and recommended entitlements.

-Refer to the script's help output (`nfit-profile -h`) for detailed command-line options and configuration file locations.
+Refer to the program's help output (`nfit-profile -h`) for detailed command-line options and configuration file locations.

 ## Dependencies
 - Perl 5.x
 - Core Perl Modules: `Getopt::Long`, `Cwd`, `File::Basename`, `Time::Piece`, `List::Util`, `IO::File`, `version`.
-- The `nfit` script (must be executable and findable by path or via `--nfit-path`).
-A recent version of `nfit` (e.g., v2.29+) is recommended to support all advanced features like windowed decay and growth prediction.
+- The `nfit` program (must be executable and findable by path or via `--nfit-path`) at the corresponding version than `nfit-profile`.